Casey Coleman (baseball): Kansas City Royals

-On April 15, 2014, Coleman signed a minor league deal with the Kansas City Royals organization.
-On May 16, 2014, Coleman was selected to the active roster.
-Coleman appeared in 10 games for Kansas City in 2014, recording a 5.25 ERA with 5 strikeouts in 12.0 innings.
-On December 15, 2014, Coleman was designated for assignment.
-He was outrighted to Triple-A on December 24.
-After spending the 2015 season in Triple-A with the Omaha Storm Chasers, Coleman elected free agency on October 5, 2015.
+On April 15, 2014, Coleman signed a minor league contract with the Kansas City Royals organization.
+On May 16, Coleman was selected to the active roster.
+Coleman appeared in 10 games for Kansas City in 2014, recording a 5.25 ERA with 5 strikeouts in 12 innings.
+On December 15, Coleman was designated for assignment.
+He cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers on December 24.

+After spending the 2015 season in Triple-A with Omaha, Coleman elected free agency on October 5, 2015.

 Seattle Mariners

-On December 17, 2015, Coleman signed a minor league deal with the Seattle Mariners organization.
-On April 4, 2016, Coleman was released by the Mariners.
+On December 17, 2015, Coleman signed a minor league contract with the Seattle Mariners organization.
+On April 4, 2016, Coleman was released by the Mariners, but quickly re-signed with the team on a new minor league contract.
+In 27 appearances out of the bullpen for the Triple-A Tacoma Rainiers, he compiled a 2-0 record and 2.08 ERA with 38 strikeouts and 4 saves across 39 innings pitched.
+On July 2, Coleman opted out of his contract and elected free agency.

 Tampa Bay Rays

-On July 7, 2016, Coleman signed a minor league contract with the Tampa Bay Rays.
-He spent the remainder of the season with the Charlotte Stone Crabs and Durham Bulls and elected free agency on November 7, 2016.
+On July 7, 2016, Coleman signed a minor league contract with the Tampa Bay Rays organization.
+He spent the remainder of the season with the High–A Charlotte Stone Crabs and Triple–A Durham Bulls, posting a 3.86 ERA in 11 games for Durham, and a 3.38 ERA in 2 games for Charlotte.
+Coleman elected free agency following the season on November 7.